-- All students who participate in any online course must participate in an orientation meeting with Mr. Van Bomel, and will adhere to a regular schedule to check in with him on their progress in the course.
+All students who participate in an online course must participate in an orientation meeting with Mr. Van Bomel, and will adhere to a regular schedule to check in with him on their progress in the course.

-- In many cases, additional fees would apply to cover the cost of courses.
+In many cases, additional fees will apply to cover the cost of courses.
 Registration for these courses would be through Mr. Van Bomel.

-- Students who wish to know if they should make up a “D” grade should check with their College Counselors first.
+Students who wish to know if they should make up a “D” grade should check with their College Counselor first.

-- A grade earned in a repeated course which was not failed, (i.e., where the original grade was a “D”), is posted on the transcript and is used for pre-requisites consideration.
-The new grade is not included in calculation of the cumulative DLS GPA.
+A grade earned in a repeated course that was not failed, (i.e. where the original grade was a “D”), is posted on the transcript and is used for pre-requisites consideration.
+The new grade is not included in the calculation of the cumulative DLS GPA.
 Colleges and universities typically consider the new grade received for the repeated course in admissions and placement reviews.

 Please contact Mr. Donald Van Bomel at 925-288-8160 for more information about online options and to remediate “D’s”.